justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Please note that only comments on links added by the plugin are imported (the link is the anchor).
 Another potential problem are the privacy settings of the Facebook account that was used to comment on Facebook.
 Try writing a comment with another Facebook account.

+= U40 I don't see pictures in the messages widget =

+The messages widget only imports status updates, not links with pictures.
+Consider using the activity feed instead.

 **--- Security ---**